Arthgyaan

 • all other mutual funds: tax at slab rate for STCG (<3 year) or 20% tax after indexation on LTCG

-• real estate: tax at slab rate for STCG (<3 year) or 20% tax after indexation on LTCG
+• real estate: tax at slab rate for STCG (less than 2 years) or 20% tax after indexation on LTCG (before 23-Jul-2024).
+Post Union Budget 2024, indexation has been removed and LTCG rate changed to 12.5%

 Cess at the applicable rate (currently 4%) should be added to the tax.